Nupur2308/Nupur2308.github.io/_posts/2022-08-02-wids-datathon.md

 ### 1. Understand Missing Values

 In this section I wanted to get a bird's eye view of the missing values in the dataset.
 I used code from participating notebooks to visualize the missing values and understand the relationship between missing values and all other variables.
-I found that Energy Star Rating was missing 35% of total values and had the highest correlation to my target variable, Site EUI (Energy Usage Intensity).
+I found that Energy Star Rating was missing 35% of total values and had the highest correlation to my target variable, `site_eui` (Energy Usage Intensity).

 <blockquote style="background: #3DED97;">Missing values in training data</blockquote>